hyperion-rt/hyperion/docs/installation/specific_systems.rst

     module load math/hdf5-1.8.4_openmpi-1.3.3_intel-11.1.046
     module load hpc/python-2.6.2

-Since you do not have root access, you will need to install additional Python packages in your home directory using the instructions at :ref:`nonrootpython`.

 Then download and install ATpy by going `here <http://atpy.github.com/>`_ and clicking on *Download latest stable version*.
 Then, expand the tar file and install using::